Describe a countryside area that you have been to: IELTS Speaking Cue Card

 What activities do you enjoy doing in the countryside?

-How does living in the countryside differ from living in the city?
+How does living in a countryside area differ from living in a city?

 What are some challenges faced by people living in rural areas?